-My name is Niceto Rafael Luque and I am currently a Marie-curie Post-Doc Fellow at the Institute of Vision, University Pierre et Marie Curie
+My name is Niceto Rafael Luque and I am currently a Juan de la Cierva Incorporacion Post-Doc Fellow at the CICIT, University of Granada and also an associate researcher of the Institut de la Vision.
+University Pierre et Marie Curie

 Finally, I received my Doctorate from the University of Granada in 2013 in Control Engineering and Computer Science.